seansom/158_Week4_Solver/README.md

 - Change the variable data_txt_name to reflect your own dataset.
 - Your dataset file should be in the same directory as the Python files.
 - In Model_Solver, you can play around with the variable num_of_steady_state_readings to get different error %.
-- Acknowledge this github repository in any reports.